Kristina01111000/WordPressTheme/README.md

 To do:
 - put header and footer into seperate files, same on every page
 - on index page
-	- navbar button should only be visible at small screen sizes, and should have the dropdown, currently visible all the time with no dropdown
+	- navbar button should only be visible at small screen sizes, currently visible all the time
 		- what works:
 			- the tabs go away on small screen
+			- the dropdown works
-			- the list is inside the button on small screen
+			- button looks good and highlights when hovered on
 		- what doesn't work:
 			- tabs don't light up when you hover on them
 			- tabs will not stay on the right side, navbar-right not working
 			- button still showing up on full screen
-			- button looks like a tiny line, not a button
+			- consider changing the edges of the button

 	- fix parallax, back ground staying still while page scrolls, not scrolling at a different speed -either issue with css or with js
 		- problem in hero section and signup sections